 Northern Lakes Surgery Center has established a number of policies and procedures to avoid circumstances that could result in unlawful or unethical conduct, including the submission of false claims.
 Northern Lakes Surgery Center’s business practices and policies strive to result in accurate claims made for medically necessary services provided to our patients.

-Any employee or contractor who knows or suspects a violation of the Corporate Compliance Program, federal, state or local law, must report their concerns to Northern Lakes Surgery Center’s Compliance Officer, a Northern Lakes Surgery Center Department Director, Vice President, or the President/CEO.
-The Compliance Officer (CO) may be reached in person or by phone at NUMBER.
-The President/CEO may be reached in person or by phone at NUMBER.
+Any employee or contractor who knows or suspects a violation of the Corporate Compliance Program or federal, state or local law, must report their concerns to Northern Lakes Surgery Center’s Compliance Officer.
+The Compliance Officer may be reached in person or by phone at 218.509.2063.

 If the appropriate representative is not available or the employee or contractor chooses, for whatever reason, to not discuss their concerns with them, two anonymous methods for reporting concerns have been established.
-Written reports may be sent to the Compliance Officer at Northern Lakes Surgery Center, 4791 County Road 10, Moose Lake, MN 55767.
-A Compliance Hotline has been established at 218.249.6025.
+Written reports may be sent to the Compliance Officer at Northern Lakes Surgery Center at 915 E. 1stStreet, Duluth, MN 55805.
+A Compliance Hotline has been established at 218.509.2063.
 Confidentiality regarding the issues raised through a hotline call will be protected up to the limits of the law and to the extent reasonably possible.

-The Compliance Officer (CO) is responsible for ensuring that a timely, independent investigation on compliance issues brought to his or her attention is completed.
+The Compliance Officer is responsible for ensuring that a timely, independent investigation on compliance issues brought to their attention is completed.

 Information on the Federal False Claims Act